 You have multiple ways to fend for yourself in Remothered, without actually being able to fight.
 Firstly, you can simply hide.
 If you crouch in the darkness you can slip by some enemies if you stay quiet enough, or you can hide in wardrobes/cupboards and under beds or sofas until it’s safe.
 If the stalker is suspicious of your location though, you may have to control your breathing to stay hidden and not give away your position.
 This is a great little addition to the tension as you never feel safe, even when you think you’re hidden.

 There are also some very useful objects you can find scattered throughout the mansion inside draws and cupboards that have two different uses: First there are defence items such as a knife that allows you to fight off the killer when you’re grabbed, or there is a distraction object which you can throw to make noise and send them off in the wrong direction.
-These are very numerous and very helpful so definitely take advantage of them as the enemies are relentless in their pursuit of you and have a very little stamina to simply run away.
+These are very numerous and very helpful so definitely take advantage of them as the enemies are relentless in their pursuit of you, and have very little stamina to simply run away.

 Finally, you can use doors as a sort of ‘stagger’ mechanic.
 As a stalker approaches through a door, you can shut the door on them so they become stunned, giving you a chance to run away.
 This is very handy if you find yourself being chased whilst you’re low on stamina.
-There are also various doors in the mansion that are tied by a rope which you must decide on whether to open them or keep them tied.
+There are also various doors in the mansion that are tied by a rope which you must decide on whether to open or keep them sealed.
 They may restrict you but they also restrict the AI, so it’s worth keeping a mental note of which doors you have opened to plan your escape route.
 The variety of ways in which you can defend yourself are very good, you always feel like you’re just on the edge of living which is absolutely perfect for a stealth horror game.
 Rosemary is not a big or powerful lady but she’s very capable and smart which makes for a very interesting character to fend off the stronger enemies.

 While overall the game looks okay, especially for such a small studio, the handheld mode suffers immensely in its visuals.
 Some parts are a blurred mess and the dark areas of the house are just unplayable – it’s impossible to see where YOU are, nevermind the stalkers.
 Docked mode fairs much better and despite not looking amazing, is certainly a decent looking enough game that for the most part runs very well.
 There was the odd frame rate issue but nothing that I felt ever impacted my experience.
 I will say though that there is a planned update coming very soon that is supposed to be tackling some of the visual issues with the Switch version, so I look forward to seeing how much it will improve the experience.